Holy Bible

 Versions and Types

-This page compares different Bible translations (literal, free, dynamic - NIV, King James, NASB, Living Bible, The Promise, Today's English, Amplified Bible, etc.) and Bible types (Study Bible, Student's Bible, Reference Bible, Chronological Bible, etc.).
-One section has examples of the same passage as it appears in different translations.
+This page compares different Bible translation types (word for word, thought for thought, paraphrase), translations (NIV, King James, NASB, NRSV, Living Bible, The Promise, The Message, Amplified Bible, etc.) and Bible types (Study Bible, Parallel Bible, Reference Bible, Chronological Bible, etc.).
+Also looks at the development of our modern English Bibles from the ancient manuscripts.
+One section has examples of the same passage as it appears in several different translations.

 Languages of the Bible